 EPA missed its original April 2013 deadline to issue a rule to establish new source performance standards ("NSPS") for CO2 and other GHG emissions from new EGUs.
-Under the Administration's new climate initiative, EPA officially proposed a NSPS for GHG emissions from these new EGUs in January 2014; a final NSPS is expected in the Summer of 2015.

-In June 2014, EPA issued for public comment proposed GHG regulations (called the Clean Power Plan) for existing EGUs, such as PSEC, as well as for modified and reconstructed units defined under a separate rulemaking.
-The proposed Clean Power Plan would not directly regulate GHG emissions by specific power plants, but instead would impose state-by-state GHG emission rate targets.
+Under the Administration's new climate initiative, EPA officially proposed a new rule to address GHG emissions from these new EGUs in January 2014; a final new-unit rule is expected in the Summer of 2015.
+For existing EGUs, such as PSEC, as well as for modified and reconstructed units under a third rulemaking, EPA issued proposed GHG regulations in June 2014, for public comment.
+The proposed rule would not directly regulate GHG emissions by specific power plants, but instead would impose state-by-state caps on aggregate GHG emissions.
+The first round of comments, focused on EPA's method for establishing the state-specific GHG emissions caps, was due on December 1, 2014.
 EPA is expected to issue a final rule in the Summer of 2015.
 States then would be required to submit implementation plans for EPA's approval.
 Plans for meeting state-specific emission rate targets would be due one year later, in the Summer of 2016, except that EPA's proposal would allow states to request a one-year extension for single-state implementation plans or a two-year extension for multi-state implementation plans.